mnot/I-D/safe-hint/draft.md

 this is not only true for those responses that have changed, but also the "default" unchanged responses.

-NOTE: currently, the safe preference doesn't have a payload, but one could be used to indicate a "level" of safety desired; e.g., "safe=hi" or "safe=lo".
-Feedback appreciated.

 # Security Considerations